Terminal Commands for Big Data Workflows & GitHub

 push to branch develop git add {FILES}, git commit -m "{MESSAGE}", git push origin develop

-create a new branch from the develop branch first switch to the develop branch, pull updates with git pull, then: git checkout -b NewBranch develop
+create new branch from the develop branch switch to develop branch, pull updates git pull, then: git checkout -b {NewBranchName} develop

-print all branches in repo, with * next to branch you’re in git branch -a
+print all branches in repo git branch -a

 check recent commits git log

-merge develop branch into main make sure you have pushed changed from develop, then: git checkout main, then: git merge develop
+merge develop branch into main push changes from develop, then: git checkout main, then: git merge develop

-display repository’s branching & commit history in an easy-to-follow visual tree format git log --graph
+display repo’s branching & commit history as a tree git log --graph

 File & Directory Transfers